devrimyatar/gluu/gluu_gateway_demo/README.md

 https://rs.mygluu.org:5500/nc

-If everything went well, you will see the following on your browser:
+If everything goes well, you will see the following on your browser:

 ![None Claim Gatering](gg_none_claim_result.png)